someengineering/resoto.com/blog/2022/12-21-installing-cloud2sql/index.md

 # highlight-end
 ```

-Next, we could find all the certificates that are going to expire in the next 30 days.
+We could then find all certificates expiring in the next thirty days:

 ```sql
 > SELECT name, expires, account from aws_iam_server_certificate WHERE datetime(expires) BETWEEN datetime('now') AND datetime('now', 'start of day', '+30 day');